Youth Group

-Youth Group is an Australian rock band based in Newtown, New South Wales.
+Youth Group is an Australian indie rock band based in Newtown, New South Wales.
 Built around the vocals of singer Toby Martin and production of Wayne Connolly, the sound of Youth Group is reminiscent of indie rock artists such as Teenage Fanclub, Pavement and Death Cab for Cutie.

 The band formed in Sydney in the late 1990s and has released four albums, three of which have gained worldwide release.
 They achieved major success in 2006 when their cover of Alphaville's "Forever Young", which had been recorded for the soundtrack of the US TV drama The O.C., was released as a single and reached No. 1 in Australia, attaining platinum status.
 As of 2015, the band is signed to Ivy League Records.

 History

 The band's founding members were Toby Martin on rhythm guitar and vocals, Danny Lee Allen on drums, Andy Cassell on bass guitar, and Paul Murphy on lead guitar.
 The band's first show was in November 1997 at the Warren View Hotel in the inner Sydney suburb of Enmore.
 At this stage, Allen had played drums for approximately two months.
 Current lead guitarist, Cameron Emerson-Elliott, and bassist, Patrick Matthews, joined in 2004.
 Martin, the main songwriter, is the grandson of Hungarian-born Australian poet David Martin.
 Founding bass player Cassell retired from bass duties in 2003 to concentrate on being one of three partners in the Ivy League Records label and the Winterman & Goldstein band management agency (Youth Group's Australian record label and management, respectively).
 Cassell is a relative of Australian Test cricketer Geoff Dymock.
 Founding guitarist Paul Murphy left the band in 2003 due to creative differences.
 Cameron Emerson-Elliott played guitar with Sydney punk band John Reed Club in the late 1990s and has known Martin since their school days in Canberra, Australia, at Narrabundah College; at the college, the pair wrote songs together as the Morris Brothers.
 Patrick Matthews played bass in the Vines before joining Youth Group.
 Johnno Lattin (also of La Huva) played bass in the band during the Skeleton Jar period around 2003.